leocornus/leocornus-nodejs-sandbox/README.rst

 nodejs fun depends on the following tools and softwares:

 - nodejs, npm, bower
+- Git
-- java version 1.7 or higher, to run Selenium standalone server.
+- Java version 1.7 or higher, to run Selenium standalone server.
 - OPTIONAL Xvfb for command line testing. both karma runner and protractor depend on this.